 “I think we need to have some responsibility for who's in power.
 Unfortunately, I don't think we really get it in this way, but to some extent we do.
 If we don't vote, it's very easy.
 We're all complaining about politicians, anyway.
 But at least we have to go and have a say, even if we vote informally” (Adelaide, retired)

 Only a couple of participants opposed compulsory voting.
-When that was the case, the reasons advocated were that (in the participants’ views) many voters who feel ‘forced’ to vote tend to make an ill-informed decision:
+When that was the case, the reasons advocated were that (in the participants’ views) many voters who feel ‘forced’ to vote tend to make an ill-informed decision, thus having an impact on attitudes towards internal efficacy but also on their perception of others’ internal efficacy:

-“People […] being forced to vote go in there and then their vote really doesn’t count because they're just going for the prettiest poster or I saw the lady down the shop or whatever it.
+“People […] being forced to vote go in there and then their vote really doesn’t count because they're just going for the prettiest poster or I saw the lady down the shop or whatever.
 So at least then people that are passionate about it or want to make a difference, then they'll vote.
 And I'm not sure what percentage actually just tick the box, maybe it's 20” (Brisbane, active)

 Several participants further highlighted the ‘sense of duty’ to make an informed decision and vote for the party that will defend their interests best but felt that is was a tough ask: